hackforla/website/CONTRIBUTING.md

 - Setting Up Docker
 - Working On Your First Issue

+You should also read [this](https://github.com/hackforla/website/wiki/Being-a-Part-of-the-Hack-For-LA-Team) article in the wiki in tandem with this guide

 ## Getting Your Local Git Setup Ready
 1. [Fork](https://github.com/hackforla/website/for) the repository
 2. Clone the forked repository from your terminal by running